frain-dev/convoy-website/content/docs/tools/convoy-cli.md

 ### Description

-The login command authenticates your Convoy CLI with a Personal API Key to give access to your Convoy instance.
+The login command authenticates your Client CLI with a Personal API Key to give access to your Convoy instance.

 ### Command Flags